Plugin System

 Writing a Plugin

-Here's an example plugin that injects an EventBus instance into the endpoint:
+Here’s an example plugin that injects an EventBus instance into the endpoint using the new protocol.

 from functools import wraps